wuyichen24/coding-interview/docs/problems/string/Decode_String.md

       - Check each character in the string from left to right:
          - If the current char is a `[`, solve the subproblem and get the subresult from `[` `]`.
          - If the current char is a `]`, it means the subproblem has been finished, return the subresult to upper caller.
-         - If the current char is a letter, continue accumulate the subresult.
+         - If the current char is a letter, continue accumulating the subresult.
          - If the current char is a number, calculate the count.
    - Time complexity
       - *O(n)*